 - Usually be possible to resolve problems by informal means

-- Be simple to use and understand
+- o Be simple to use and understand

 - Be non-adversarial

 - Provide confidentiality

 - Allow problems to be handled swiftly through the correct procedure

 - Address all the points at issue

 - Inform future practice so that the problem is unlikely to recur.

-Full details of the procedure may be obtained from the School Office or from the Clerk to the Governing Body.
+Full details of the procedure may be obtained from the School Office, the Clerk to the Governing Body and on our school website.